 The additional features of Imagine Premium were incorporated into Azure Dev Tools for Teaching for a more complete solution.

 Imagine Standard was replaced with Azure Dev Tools for Teaching.
 As a result, all Imagine Standard subscribers were transitioned to Azure Dev Tools for Teaching.

-Azure Dev Tools for Teaching (previously known as Microsoft Imagine Standard and Premium) is a subscription-based offering for accredited schools and departments providing access to tools commonly used in science, technology, engineering and math (STEM) programs.
+Azure Dev Tools for Teaching (previously known as Microsoft Imagine Standard and Premium) is a subscription-based offering for accredited schools and departments providing access to tools commonly used in science, technology, engineering, and math (STEM) programs.
 It provides professional developer and designer tools, software, and services from Microsoft to your faculty and students.
 It includes our latest technologies and cloud services to inspire and excite students.
 And, it provides educators a diverse set of resources to ensure their classrooms challenge, engage, and motivate students in new ways.
-This programme has the following goals:
+This program has the following goals:

 - Provide access to our software and platforms: Educators and students get access to our products and technologies, giving them choices for current and future educational opportunities.